 Meat: Meats should be boneless and it’s best if the skin is removed.
 Some people like a RAW diet.
 Some people rather cook.
 If you cook meat do not over cook.
 Keep it ‘rare’ so you don’t kill the enzymes.
 ESPECIALLY FOR SICK animals.
 However all Fish and Pork must be well cooked.
 Also note – totally Raw and cooked diets should never be mixed at the same meal as they digest differently.
 Be careful with Tuna, because it’s high in magnesium and may have bones in it.
 Even though we like them, don’t feed us ‘cold cuts’.
 They are high in salt and nitrates and can lead to kidney and digestive problems.

 With all this in mind, remember doggies, like humans, may also have allergies or just plain don’t tolerate certain foods.
 Many are allergic to chicken!
-If something makes your dog sick, make sure you call the vet and don’t feed it to them again.
-If your dog has eaten anything on the “do not eat” list above, call the ASPCA Poison Hotline – (888) 426-4435.
+If you have issues with foods that make dogs sick, make sure you call the vet and don’t feed it to them again.
+If your dog has eaten anything on the “foods that make dogs sick” list above, call the ASPCA Poison Hotline – (888) 426-4435.

 Many treats and food sold in supermarkets are what are making us pets die young and get cancer or diabetes.
-Remember to read your labels.
+Remember to read your labels to avoid foods that make dogs sick.
 Look for these no-no foods like corn syrup in the ingredients.

 Side note: Do you run a business in the pet industry?
 Would you like to drive more traffic and sales to your site through a search-optimized pet blog?
 Get in touch with my office-mates at Lantern Content Marketing!